MustafaNabavi/MustafaNabavi/README.md

 ## About me

 * I am an entrepreneurial software engineer heavily focusing on web and Mobile App development as full stack developer .
-* My focus is to help clients's business, by providing the best solutions and creating projects of value.
+* My focus is to help client's business, by providing the best solutions and creating projects of value.
 * I am a self-driven and dependable CEO(TutiaTech ICT), software engineer and project manager.
 After getting a computer science degree, I established my tech company and experienced 5 years of analytics and business skills.
 * My plan since founding the company is to create jobs opportunity for young generation by producing software products, providing IT & Software services in local and global market(out sourcing).
 * My company website domain: <a target="blank" href="https://tutiatech.com"> www.tutiatech.com </a> & our portfolio website: